UPDATED to 2021:

 Each has its positives and negatives.
 And depending on the kind of product you’re planning on launching, you may opt for one or the other.

-Read on to discover how they rank according to 15 metrics we’ve analyzed.
-From their page builders, to the maximum duration of the campaigns, their analytics, their fees, and much more!
+Read on to discover how they rank according to the 15 metrics we’ve analyzed.
+From their page builders to the maximum duration of the campaigns, their analytics, their fees, and much more!

 B2B products also don’t work well with crowdfunding audiences.
 Your product has to be designed for consumers.

 Get rich quick, make money, or MLM.
 Both Indiegogo and Kickstarter backers came here to find innovative, cool products for themselves.
-They are not interested in making money by promoting your products, or participating in schemes which will make them richer.
+They are not interested in making money by promoting your products or participating in schemes that will make them richer.

-There are many categories which do well on both platforms.
+There are many categories that do well on both platforms.
 And if your product is one of those, you have to find some other criteria and parameters for making a decision.

 But historically, loyal backers of both Kickstarter and Indiegogo grew around distinct differences in the preference of what type of products they love to back the most.

 For example, Kickstarter is famous for its tabletop gaming category.
 This category is so famous on Kickstarter that it adds up to almost half of the total raised funds on the platform.

 For some reason, Indiegogo hasn’t had much success with tabletop games.
 Instead, Indiegogo is famous for its electric bike category, which outperforms Kickstarter by the number and amount of successful campaigns.